 In ten minutes, the van came and brought us to the terminal of Rith Mony Transport.
 We paid US$15 for our tickets from a third party agent – the same person who offered us the Angkor Tour.

 We left 30 mins late from our scheduled departure and I thought it wasn’t that bad.
 I read stories that some bus companies are delayed for hours.
-Travel time is supposed to be 6-7 hours only – as many travellers of the same route told (via blogs or forums).
+Travel time is supposed to be 6-7 hours only, as many travelers of the same route shared (via blogs or forums).

 Battling to Sleep

 I was seated in a window seat, which is a preferred seat since I really wanted to see the countryside.
 On the first few minutes, the AC was working well.
 But as we moved further, it turned really sultry.
 Since I was stationed beside the window, the sun also added to the discomfort.
 The curtain wasn’t enough to cover me from the penetrating heat.
-I was thinking to change seat but the bus was full and mostly with locals.
+I thought of changing seat, but the bus was full, and mostly with locals.